Akash-cmd1/Book-Seller-Project/README.md

 ## **Step 8: Deploy the Project on AWS Elastic Beanstalk**
 1. Go to the AWS Elastic Beanstalk Console.
-2. Click Create Application → Name it book-seller-101.
+2. Click Create Application → Name it like book-seller-101.
 3. Choose Tomcat as the platform.
 4. Upload the .war file from your S3 bucket.
 5. Click Deploy → Wait for ~10 minutes.